ktp-forked-repos/Codestorm-prelims/README.md

 The problems were based on programming and algorithmic skills.
 All programming languages supported by Codechef like C, C++, python, java, ruby, pascal fpc etc were allowed.

-Although the contest is over you can pratice the problems in the "[Excontest][111]" section of Codechef.
+Although the contest is over you can practice the problems in the "[Excontest][111]" section of Codechef.
 You can also get the direct link of the problem as

 	https://codechef.com/problems/COPR16_